DavidHe1127/Mr.He_HandBook/DevOps/AWS/VPC/README.md

 - Create per-az NAT Gateway to reduce cross-az data transfer. i.e instance and NAT Gateway in different AZs.

 [Reduce cost of NAT Gateway](https://www.stephengrier.com/reducing-the-cost-of-aws-nat-gateways/)

+### Security Group

+When creating a security group for a subnet, it basically means next time an EC2 instance gets launched, that security group should be attached to the ENI of the instance.

 ### CIDR